'It is obvious he has a lot of potential' - No limit to Mount's talent but he needs to improve further, says Tuchel | Goal.com

 'It is obvious he has a lot of potential' - No limit to Mount's talent but he needs to improve further, says Tuchel

-The 22-year-old operated across two roles, beginning as a No10 before swapping position with Timo Werner, who played as one of two central strikers.
+The 22-year-old operated across two roles, beginning as a number 10 before swapping position with Timo Werner, who played as one of two central strikers.

-Although Jorginho's penalty proved the difference, Mount was widely praised for his exciting display at London Stadium on Thursday night.
+Although Jorginho's penalty proved the difference, Mount was widely praised for his exciting display at the Tottenham Hotspur Stadium on Thursday night.

 Having been the most selected player under Frank Lampard, many believed his progress might stagnate under Tuchel, but the German has been impressed with his attacking midfielder.